 Cashback sites work in different ways, some you shop through and others pay you a little when you scan in your receipts.
 With pretty minimal work, you can earn money back on your everyday purchases with these apps.

-Ibotta is a money-making app that helps you earn money in a few different ways:
+Ibotta is a money-making app that helps you earn cash back in a few different ways:

 - Upload your receipts and earn money back on items you’ve already purchased.